Good habits for kids pave the way to future health. Learn the 11 essential healthy habits to teach your child.

 But how does this translate to kids?
 And how much exercise should kids be getting every day?

 Experts from the Centers for Disease Control (CDC) recommend a minimum of 60 minutes of physical activity each day.
 How long an activity lasts, how intense it is, and the type of physical activity matters.

 Walking the dog around the neighborhood isn’t enough.
 Experts want to see children sweaty, red-faced, and breathless every day.
 Furthermore, they want a blend of vigorous activity such as running or skating, strength training, and bone-building exercises throughout the week.

 The term “screen” describes the variety of technological devices to which our children are exposed and use for general entertainment.
 Basically, anything that has a screen: A TV, phone, iPad, computer, and the like.

 Researchers show a strong correlation with the number of hours spent in front of a screen to increased rates of health problems in children.
-As such, they recommend a maximum of two hours per day, not including online learning or educational programming.
+As such, they recommend keeping a cap on screen time to a maximum of two hours per day, not including online learning or educational programming.